makkus/freckles/freckles/doc/getting_started.md

  **Hint**: for fun and giggles, try the ``--describe`` flag (``frecklecute --describe my-first.frecklet``)

- Now, if you know some shell scripting, you'll probably agree that this is nothing a small script couldn't have done equally well.
+ Now, if you know some shell scripting, you'll probably agree that this is nothing a small script could not have done equally well.
 So if you don't think this whole thing makes any sense so far, head on down to the next examples.

  The *frecklet* schema is designed to be easy and quick to read, understand and write.
 Whether the above